kubosho/wezterm-sessions/README.md

-# WezTerm Session Manager
+# WezTerm Sessions

-The [WezTerm](https://wezfurlong.org/wezterm/) Session Manager is a Lua script enhancement for WezTerm that provides functionality to save, load, and restore terminal sessions.
+The [WezTerm](https://wezfurlong.org/wezterm/) Sessions is a Lua script enhancement for WezTerm that provides functionality to save, load, and restore terminal sessions.
 This tool helps manage terminal sessions, its goal is to save and restore different sessions or better workspaces and later restore them.